abiquo/abiquo-chef-agent/README.md

 ## Installing

-Installation script currently targets a CentOS operating system.
+Installation script currently targets only CentOS and Ubuntu operating systems.
 The script will install Chef and all the agent dependencies.
 The installation script must be run as root:

-    chmod +x install.sh
+    chmod +x install-centos.sh
-    ./install.sh
+    ./install-centos.sh

 ## Contributing to abiquo-chef-agent